Website Security Isn't Just for E-Commerce Anymore

 Why Everyone Needs an https:// Secure Website

-You probably missed it, the announcement that Google was making https:// based website SSL security even more important and “dinging” websites that don’t have the proper tools in place.
+In 2017, you may have missed it, the announcement that Google was making https://-based website SSL security even more important and “dinging” websites that don’t have the proper tools in place.
 If you think that might be you, read on for how to fix it.

 This may feel like a toothache, and you may approach it the same way: “If I ignore it, it just might go away“.
 Unfortunately, just like a toothache, this problem will get worse if ignored.
 As of the end of January 2017, if your visitors use Google Chrome (and as of 2015, over 1 Billion people were) to find your website, and you don’t have the proper website SSL security in place, it is quite possible that your visitors will be confused and scared away by the big red warnings that Google has started implementing.
 What might be even worse, website SSL security is now being used as a ranking signal by Google.

 First, test your site.
 Do you see a padlock icon in the location bar letting you know that your visitors are secure like the image below?
 If you do, you’re all set.
 If you see an “i” icon in a circle or a warning sign like the image above from WordFence, you have some work to do.
 Did you know that without this level of protection that your WordPress login credentials are at risk of being stolen?

 Security, for this application, is about getting an SSL certificate (learn more about SSL certificates here) and applying it to the website server where your website’s files are hosted.
 This will add the “https://” and the padlock to the location bar of your website.
 An SSL certificate can cost, depending on where you purchase it, from $10-$100.
 SSL certificates renew each year.
 Or, depending on your provider, it is part of monthly/yearly hosting fees.